-You can contact us at 0800 427 384 or email questions@kiwiwealth.co.nz
+If you require assistance, you can contact us at 0800 427 384 or email questions@kiwiwealth.co.nz

 If you would like to change, stop or restart any of your direct debit payments, you may do so at any time by providing written notice to us and your bank.
 Allow up to 10 business days for changes to direct debits to be actioned.